Student Cost Waiver Policy

 Students will be responsible for any charges in excess of the waiver ceiling, with no exceptions.
 Confirmation of funding will be requested at the time of DAR submission if the request is anticipated to exceed the ceiling amount.

 Students who received a cost waiver may be asked to assist with PopData initiatives as necessary from time to time.
-This may include review of documents, testing of new systems, and providing feedback to process.
+This may include review of documents, testing of new systems, and providing feedback on processes.

 Note: A student waiver is only available for students with their own Data Access Request.
-It is not available for students who access data from an existing project.
+It is not available for students who access data from a supervisor's existing project.

 Tools and resources